Ellura Sanctuary, Swan Reach, SA, 5354

 m r

-Thank you Darren Schmitke & Dr Timothy Hammer for identifying and Dr Miguel de Salas for helping with the id of this species for us
+Thank you Darren Schmitke & Dr Timothy Hammer for identifying and Dr Miguel de Salas (mftasp) for helping with the id of this species for us

 Darren invited us to a local reserve to show us some stunning species exploding after a fire 2.5 years ago.
 When we found this Darren told us it was Mulla Mulla.